AshutoshKr17/Discord_Bot/README.md

 # Discord_Bot
-This is my first discord bot !
+This is a discord bot written in python.